gerassimos/kgs/README.md

 - No paid software required
 - Linux basics such as shell terminal, text editing from the command (vim, nano)
 - Understand the basics of web and database servers (how they typically communicate, IP's, ports etc.)
-- Have a GitHub and Katacoda account
+- Have a GitHub and Killercoda account

 ---